alphagov/govuk-design-system/src/patterns/navigate-a-service/index.md

 If your service does have a clear end-to-end journey, avoid using navigation links.

-Use [Task lists](/components/task-list/) instead, as they’re better for helping users understand:
+Use a [Task list component](/components/task-list/) instead, as they’re better for helping users understand:

 - the tasks involved in completing a transaction
 - the order they should complete tasks in
 - when they’ve completed tasks

-See how to do this in the [Help users to complete multiple tasks](/patterns/complete-multiple-tasks/) pattern.
+See how to do this in the [Help users to complete multiple tasks pattern](/patterns/complete-multiple-tasks/).

 ## How it works

-Together, the [GOV.UK header](/components/header/) and [Service navigation](/components/service-navigation/) components work together to assure users that they’re in the right place to use your service.
+Together, the [GOV.UK header component](/components/header/) and [Service navigation component](/components/service-navigation/) work together to assure users that they’re in the right place to use your service.
 They also help users understand that GOV.UK functions as one website.

 The GOV.UK header (black background) includes space to show: